Timothy Leary: In popular culture

-In film
+On screen

 In the 1968 Dragnet episode "The Big Prophet", Liam Sullivan played Brother William Bentley, leader of the Temple of the Expanded Mind, a thinly fictionalized Leary.
 Bentley held forth for the entire half-hour on the rights of the individual and the benefits of LSD and marijuana, while Joe Friday argued the contrary.

-The 1979 musical Hair and the stage performance it is based on make multiple references to Leary.
+The 1979 musical Hair and the 1967 stage performance it is based on make multiple references to Leary.

 Leary appears in Cheech & Chong's 1981 film Nice Dreams, featured in a scene in which he gives Cheech "the key to the universe".

 In 1994, Leary appeared as himself in the Space Ghost Coast to Coast episode "Elevator", and also appeared in an episode of The Adventures of Brisco County, Jr. as the character Dr. Milo.

 In 1996, months before his death, Leary appeared in the feminist science fiction feature film Conceiving Ada.

 The 1998 movie Fear and Loathing in Las Vegas, adapted from Hunter S. Thompson's 1971 novel, portrays heavy psychedelic drug use and mentions Leary when the protagonist ponders the meaning of the acid wave of the 1960s.

+A 2017 episode of Urban Myths depicts a meeting between Leary and Cary Grant, whom he introduces to LSD.